dyne/JaroMail/doc/Accounts/README.txt

-Directory containing account information
+Directory containing account information.

-Each file contains a different account: imap, pop or gmail each account contains all information needed to connect it

-Examples are: imap.default.txt and smtp.default.txt

-One can have multiple accounts named otherwise than default
+Accounts are your login information at email providers.

+Each file in this directory configures a different account.

+Accounts can be selected using the 'jaro -a accountname' option.

+The account named default is the one used if none is specified.